-Composites I made of Jim Waddell (Hannibal Missouri's Mark Twain for the Museum and the Cave) superimposed over historic photographs of steamboats, a movie still from THE GAMBLER FROM NATCHEZ (1954) and a color serigraph by Robert Addison of a derelict, sunken steamboat he called WESTERN WORLD.
+Below are digital composites Dave Thomson made of Jim Waddell (Hannibal Missouri's actor portraying Mark Twain at the Mark Twain Museum and Mark Twain Cave) superimposed over historic photographs of steamboats, a painting of steamboats by Hippolyte Sebron at New Orleans n 1850 and a color serigraph by Robert Addison of a derelict, sunken steamboat called the WESTERN WORLD.

 CROSSING AMERICA: MARK TWAIN ON POLITICS

 Actor Jim Waddell sits on the bank of the Mississippi and shares Mark Twain's classic observations on U.S. politics.
 Film produced by Julian Simmonds of The Telegraph.